 Xcode Life's Parkinson’s DNA Report

-Researchers have identified a number of genes associated with Parkinson’s disease.
+Researchers have identified several genes associated with Parkinson’s disease.

-In the sample report below, we've attempted to analyze some important genes that increase the risk for Parkinson’s.
+In the sample report below, we've attempted to analyze some essential genes that increase the risk for Parkinson’s.

 Alt text: Lewy Body Dementia and Parkinson’s - Xcode Life’s Parkinson’s Genetic Report

 Parkinson’s disease is a brain disorder that causes uncontrollable and unintended movements like shaking, stiffness, and difficulty balancing and coordinating.

 It is a neurodegenerative disorder due to the degeneration of dopamine-producing nerve cells (neurons).

 Dopamine is a common brain chemical or neurotransmitter responsible for nerve signal transmission.